An ongoing evolution of consciousness

 [T]he Overmind [is] a power of cosmic consciousness, a principle of global knowledge which carries in it a delegated light from the supramental Gnosis.
 It is, therefore, only by an opening into the cosmic consciousness that the overmind ascent and descent can be made wholly possible: a high and intense individual opening upwards is not sufficient, — to that vertical ascent towards summit Light there must be added a vast horizontal expansion of the consciousness into some totality of the Spirit....
 When the overmind descends, the predominance of the centralising ego-sense is entirely subordinated, lost in largeness of being and finally abolished; a wide cosmic perception and feeling of a boundless universal self and movement replaces it... not only the separate ego but all sense of individuality, even of a subordinated or instrumental individuality, may entirely disappear...
 [I]f the delight or the centre of Force is felt in what was the personal mind, life or body, it is not with a sense of personality but as a field of manifestation, and this sense of the delight or of the action of Force is not confined to the person or the body but can be felt at all points in an unlimited consciousness of unity which pervades everywhere (LD, p.
 984-86)

-Sri Aurobindo has tried at several places to give some indication of what the supramental planes are like on the basis of his own experience, and he has tried to work out in what direction things would need to change to make an embodied supramental life on earth possible, but for our present purpose we need not go into those issues.
-What we want to clarify here are the philosophical and psychological implications of their existence and their functioning in terms of the still on-going evolution.
-In other words, what we are interested in here is their functionality, especially with regard to their potential as support for a further evolution, and this is less hard to render in mental terms.
+Sri Aurobindo has tried at several places to give some indication of what the supramental planes are like on the basis of his own experience, and he has tried to work out in what direction things would need to change to make an embodied supramental life on earth possible.
+We will come back to this at the end of the chapters on self-development.
+All we want to clarify here are the philosophical and psychological implications of their existence and their functioning in terms of the still on-going evolution.
+In other words, what we are interested in here is their functionality now, especially with regard to their potential as support for a further evolution, and this is less hard to render in mental terms.

 The overmind consciousness, however difficult to reach, is still not a full Truth-Consciousness.
-This is found only on the next higher, the supramental, plane.
+The full, capital Truth is found only on the next higher, the supramental, plane.
 In the Overmind, the element of division is still there:

 although [the overmind] draws from the Truth, it is here that begins the separation of aspects of the Truth, the forces and their working out as if they were independent truths and this is a process that ends, as one descends to ordinary Mind, Life and Matter, in a complete division, fragmentation, separation from the indivisible Truth above.
 There is no longer the essential, total, perfectly harmonising and unifying knowledge, or rather knowledge for ever harmonious because for ever one, which is the character of supermind.
 In the supermind, mental divisions and oppositions cease, the problems created by our dividing and fragmenting mind disappear and Truth is seen as a luminous whole.
 In the Overmind there is not yet the actual fall into Ignorance, but the first step is taken which will make the fall inevitable.